-In many defined benefit plans, like the SRE pension plan, current and future retirees are offered a lump-sum payout or a monthly pension benefit.
-Sometimes these plans have billions of dollars worth of unfunded pension liabilities, and in order to get the liability off the books, they offer a lump-sum.
+In defined benefit plans, current and future retirees are offered a lump-sum payout or a lifetime monthly pension benefit.
+Often these plans have billions of dollars worth of unfunded pension liabilities, and in order to get the liability off the books, they pay the lump-sum.

 Depending on lifespan, the initial lump-sum is typically less money than regular pension payments over an entire retirement.
 However, if interest rates increase by 1% it could decrease the lump-sum offer by approximately 8-10%.
 Other factors such as income needs, need for survivor benefits, and tax liabilities often dictate the decision to take the lump-sum.